nyjy85/code_review/README.md

 >Gitty is a chrome extension that allows users to leave code reviews on Github files.
 >You can download our chrome extension [here](https://chrome.google.com/webstore/detail/lbelcompobjfpedpgnpfdojjfokgaghf/publish-accepted):

->Built with the Chrome Extension and Github APIs, Mongo, Angular/Angular Material, and Node
+>Built with the Chrome Extension and Github APIs, Mongo, Angular/Angular Material, and Node.
 >You can highlight/comment on any github file as long as you're a collaborator.
 >The highlights and comments get catalogued, so you can always refer back to them at that particular file URL.
 >We recommend you comment on files in commit trees.
 That way they can continue to persist.